univention/univention-corporate-server/doc/manual/user-management/umc.rst

 as shown in the following screenshots.

 You open the wizard by clicking the :guilabel:`Add` button in the *Users* module.
-In the first screen *Add a new user*, you select the *Container* where you want to locate the user object and if you want to create a user account using a template.
+In the first page *Add a new user*, you select the *Container* where you want to locate the user object and if you want to create a user account using a template.

-When you click :guilabel:`Next`, you see the screen in :numref:`user-create`.
+When you click :guilabel:`Next`, you see the page in :numref:`user-create`.

 .. _user-create: